Lurgold/PrismaticDetector/README.md

 # 🌱 Prisatic Detector
-Prismatic Detector is a __Free__ Python script that allows the user to Track the [Grow a Garden](https://www.roblox.com/games/126884695634066/Grow-a-Garden) Stocks.
+PrismaticDetector is a __Free__ Python script that allows the user to Track the [Grow a Garden](https://www.roblox.com/games/126884695634066/Grow-a-Garden) Stocks.

 # 🗒️ Features
 Here are the main features of Prismatic Detector :